MultiSafepay/docs/content/my-account/payouts.md

 2. Go to **Finance** > **Payouts**.
 3. If your account is not fully activated, a red bar appears at the top of the screen with a link to the page where you can upload the documents required to approve your account.

-The Risk Team then checks and approves your account details and the information on your website.
+The Risk Team then checks and approves your account details and the information on your site.
 Once approved, we will send you an email that your account is fully activated.

 </details>